Could killer whales’ vendetta against boats be spreading beyond Gibraltar?

 While the behaviour has so far been limited to the Iberian coast, in a further perplexing development this week a retired Dutch physicist and experienced sailor reported being rammed by an orca some 1,750 miles away, off the coast of Shetland, Scotland.

-Dr Wim Rutten was sailing from Lerwick to Bergen, Norway and fishing for mackerel when the orca collided with the stern of his seven-tonne yacht.
+Dr Wim Rutten was sailing from Lerwick to Bergen, Norway, and fishing for mackerel when the orca collided with the stern of his seven-tonne yacht.

 “I said: ‘s***!’”, the 72-year-old told The Guardian, adding: “What I felt [was] most frightening was the very loud breathing of the animal.”